uoguelph-mlrg/Theano-MPI/README.md

     * `data/*.py`
       * `dataname.py` : defines your customized data class

-Your model class should provides the following attributes:
+Your model class in `modelfile.py` should provides the following attributes:

 * `self.params` : a list of Theano shared variables, i.e. trainable model parameters
-* `self.data` : an instance of your customized data class
+* `self.data` : an instance of your customized data class defined in `dataname.py`
 * `self.compile_iter_fns` : a method, your way of compiling train_iter_fn and val_iter_fn
 * `self.train_iter` : a method, your way of using your train_iter_fn
 * `self.val_iter` : a method, your way of using your val_iter_fn